 However, silver-colored fillings do not match the natural color of the teeth.
 These fillings can be used in areas that are difficult to reach.
 Silver fillings are also made of the least expensive type of dental filling materials.

 If your child is in need of a filling and you would like to learn more about silver fillings, contact our Quincy, MA office today to schedule an appointment!

 Are silver fillings dangerous?

 Silver fillings have been used for over 150 years in dental patients.
-There is no scientific evidence that of mercury poisoning in people who have these fillings.
+There is no scientific evidence of mercury poisoning in people who have these metal fillings done.

 How long do silver fillings last?

 Silver fillings have a long lifespan.
 They can last anywhere from 10-15 years before needing to be replaced.

 Should silver fillings be removed?

 Silver fillings are typically long-lasting and should be replaced every 10-15 years.
 There is no scientific evidence of adverse health effects or concerns relating to silver fillings.